ajcr/IntervalAlgebra/README.md

 A simple C extension module for Python implementing a basic Interval type.

-This was primarily a quick toy project to better familiarise myself with the intracacies of the CPython API.
-The set of features is small, but it may be a useful starting point for something more ambitious and serves as a usable type in the meantime.
+This was primarily a quick toy project for me to familiarise myself with some of the intracacies of the CPython API.
+Though relatively small, it may be a useful starting point for something more ambitious and still serves as a usable type in the meantime.

 ## Installation